 A conjunctive verb is a grammar term.
 The structure of a sentence in the English language contains various nuances and complex definitions, often difficult even for native speakers to understand.
 One of the more confusing parts of the language is what is referred to as a conjunctive verb.
 You may also have studied this grammatical element under the names "be verb" or "linking verb."

-To understand the conjunctive verb, you must understand verbs and conjunctions.
+To understand the conjunctive verb and how it works, you must first understand the two components that comprise it: verbs and conjunctions.

-Therefore, a conjunctive verb is a word describing an action that connects two ideas in the sentence.
+By combining these two parts of speech -- verbs and conjunctions -- a conjunctive verb is then a word describing an action that also connects two ideas in the sentence.

 It can get confusing.
-Remember that “actions” aren’t just words like “run” or “read.”
-Action in English is not just referring to activity, but also to the state of “being.”
-If you are being, then you are doing something, hence, a verb is appropriate.
+Remember that "actions" aren't just words like "run" or "read."
+Action in English is not just referring to visibly physical activity, but also to the state of "being."
+If you are being something, then you are doing something.
+Hence, a verb is appropriate.

 Here are some examples of these verbs at work: